logzio/documentation/docs/shipping/Code/dotnet.md

 }
 ```

-Change your configuration to use your new target.
-For the example above, you'd use `MyAppLogzio`.
+Update your configuration to use the new appender name, such as `MyAppLogzio`.

-##### Json Layout
+### JSON Layout

-When using 'JsonLayout' set the name of the attribute to **other than** 'message'. for example:
+When using `JsonLayout`, set the attribute name to something **other than** 'message'.
+For example:

 ```xml
 <layout type="JsonLayout" includeAllProperties="true">